Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 * the study area(s) you would work on
 * the time periods interest (Sentinel-1 acquisitions dates span)

-Then, send it to contact@geohazards-tep.eu with subject:
+Then, send it to s1-etad@esa.int with subject:

   Study requirements for optimised data access from the SETAP processing service